dpi2go/dpi2go.github.io/DPI2GO Requirements Convention.md

 ## Return Path Data Reports

+Digital TV playout platforms collect data from the set-top boxes of their subscribers and can pass this information on to connected advertising management platforms for performance evaluation.

+RPD is a passive measurement system.
+Passive means that the viewer does not have to provide any information.
+He only has to watch TV via the set-top box to be measured.
+The resulting number of viewers can be regarded as stable data in the sense that the same households are measured over a longer period of time.

+###RPD platform Report

+The RPD platform Report includes system-wide information in absolute figures.

 | **ID** | **Status** | **Description**                                              |
 | ------ | ---------- | ------------------------------------------------------------ |
 | D1     | MUST       | Ad management platform must provide REST API to enable reading ad break data for all channels for a specific date via GET request.<br /><br />The requested date is passed as a parameter in the GET request.<br/><br/>Label: "day_of_interest"<br/>Format: "YYYY-MM-DD" |